EarthObservation/RVT_py/README.md

 We recommend using Python 3.6 or higher and a Conda environment (this works best with ``gdal``).

 ## Documentation
-Documentation of the package and its use is available at [Relief Visualization Toolbox in Python documentation](https://rvt-py.readthedocs.io/).
+Documentation of the package and its use is available at [Relief RVTVisualization Toolbox in Python documentation](https://rvt-py.readthedocs.io/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please report any bugs and suggestions for improvements.